danmcquade/js-simon/README.md

 JS-Simon is created using HTML, CSS and vanilla JavaScript.
 The game utilizes a cloud-based database hosted on Google's Firebase platform to store high scores.
 Project assets consist of PNG images to draw the game board, and MP3 files for the game sounds.

 ## Approach Taken / Features
 The initial approach taken when creating the game was to start simple, and then gradually add features along the way.
 The first step was to come up with a design for the game board, and to then get the design implemented on the page using HTML and CSS.
-The next step was to begin putting the building blocks of code in place.
+The next step was to begin putting the code into place.
 The basic features required for the game to function were:

 - Having a 'Start' button to begin the game
 - Generating a random solution for the user to follow